Tscubii/win11-intel-mac/README.md

 wpeutil reboot
 ```

-3. Repeat step 1 and proceed with the installation
+3. Proceed with the installation
     * Select the BOOTCAMP partition and click "Format Partition" -> "Refresh"